hexsorcerer/example-grpc-aspnetcore/docs/implement-client.md

     options.Address = new Uri("http://grpcexample-server:5001");
 });
 ```
+The ```grpcexample-server``` name in the URL comes from the container name we
+configured in the docker-compose file.
+Connecting in this way keeps everything
+in docker, and avoids issues you might encounter connecting from docker to
+localhost.

 This will make a ```GrpcExampleClient``` available to all your services through
 dependency injection, and it will be configured to connect to the specified URL.